 SyncheckIITM is a unique product designed to help you accurately and efficiently evaluate the timing relationship between audio arriving at your ears and the visuals you see.
 Unless sound and image are presented by your equipment in proper synchronization you may notice poor lip sync and you may make bad choices when placing sound with picture.
 With so many variables standing in the way of perfect audio and visual synchronization, SyncheckII is designed to be the first tool you reach for when setting up a system or anytime you want to verify proper picture and sound synchronization.
-Time errors are displayed in several convenient formats.
+A/V errors are displayed in 1/16th frame values or milliseconds.